 Country Tax rate

-2023 2022
+2025 2024

 Ukraine 18% 18%

 Serbia 15% 15%

 Poland 19% 19%

 Kazakhstan 20% 20%

-Moldova n/a 12%
+Russia 25% 20%

+Belarus 20% 20%

 Deferred income taxes are determined using the liability method on all temporary differences of each consolidated company existing at the consolidated financial statements date, between the carrying amounts of the assets and liabilities and their tax bases, including for those arising from consolidation adjustments.

 Deferred tax liabilities are recognised for all taxable temporary differences, with the exception of those originating from recognition of an asset or liability, which has not affected the accounting and the taxable profit/(loss) at the transaction date.